axonasif/gearlock/README.md

 For working over sources for the core files, take a look at `core/` and `core/_external_bin/`

+You might have noticed that there are prebuilt binaries in the repository but not their source code.

+I would need to setup a complete build system for them, what I've been doing was hand-comping them.

+I will need a lot of free time to accomplish this since I'm a student, but you can surely expect this in the furture.

 # Additional Links

 * GearLock Dev-Kit: https://github.com/AXIM0S/gearlock-dev-kit